SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_spectroscopy_as7265x/README.md

 - Make sure the SDK extension already be installed.
 If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md).

 - SDK Extension must be enabled for the project to install **AS7265x - Triad Spectroscopy Sensor (Sparkfun) - I2C** component.
-Selecting this component will also include the "I2CSPM" component with default configurated instance: qwiic.

-- The example project are built on the BRD4314A board.
-For another boards, selecting the **AS7265x - Triad Spectroscopy Sensor (Sparkfun) - I2C** component will include the "I2CSPM" component with unconfigured instance: inst0.
-This instance should be configurated by users.

 ## How It Works ##

 ### API Overview ###

-[sparkfun_as7265x.c](https://github.com/SiliconLabs/third_party_hw_drivers_extension/tree/master/driver/public/silabs/spectroscopy_as7265x/sparkfun_as7265x.c): implements APIs for application.
+`sparkfun_as7265x.c`: implements APIs for application.

 - Initialization and configuration API: specific register read/write to get and set settings for AS7265X.

 - Read Sensor Data/Status: specific register read to get acceleration data and status.

-[sparkfun_as7265x_platform.c](https://github.com/SiliconLabs/third_party_hw_drivers_extension/tree/master/driver/public/silabs/spectroscopy_as7265x/sparkfun_as7265x_platform.c): implements APIs for low level.
+`sparkfun_as7265x_platform.c`: implements APIs for low level.

 - Low-level functions: initialize I2C communication, read/write a memory block via I2C, given memory address, and read/write a register via I2C, given register address.